-Companies that were able to assemble and hold on to gold assets between 2014-2019 are in very good shape now.
+Companies that were able to assemble and hold on to gold assets in recent years are in great shape now.
 Management teams skillful enough to have meaningfully advanced projects, have seen their share prices soar.
 Canadian companies like Great Bear Resources, Kirkland Lake, Skeena Resources & Victoria Gold.

 Grog & Northwest (NB on map)

 This important news comes after a new gold-bearing structure was discovered on the Grog property in May.
-Hole GRG-20-012 identified mineralization over a notable width, the headline interval was 0.46 g/t gold over 31 m, incl.
+Hole GRG-20-012 identified mineralization over a notable width.
+The headline interval was 0.46 g/t gold over 31 m, incl.
 7.6 g/t over 0.6 m, at a vertical depth of 81 m.
-The ~1,500 m drilled covered only a small fraction of the target.
+The 1,500 m drilled covered only a small fraction of the overall target.
 Hitting this significant, shallow mineralized zone is an important milestone.

 According to the press release,